leviable/testrail-api-wrapper/README.rst

 - priorities     - get all
 - project        - get by project id, add, delete, udpate
 - projects       - get all (with active_only and completed_only filter)
+- result         - add by test id
 - results        - get by test or test id (with limit and with_status filters)
 - run            - get by run id, add, close, delete, update
-- runs           - get by project or project id (with created after/before, created by, is completed, limit, milestone, and suite filters)
+- runs           - get by project or project id (with created after/before/by, is completed, limit, milestone, and suite filters)
 - status         - get by status id, get by label (with strict casing filter)
 - statuses       - get all
 - section        - get by section id, add, delete, update